 The station's Web site can be found at www.alexander.n.se.
 We will be posting a new article on the career of the alternator's designer, Ernst F W Alexanderson, in the LWCA Library in the near future.

 | ||Related Longwave Sites|

-William Hepburn's DX Information Centre has probably the best online list of aero and marine beacons based on official license information, plus numerous resources for other types of DXing as well.
+William Hepburn's DX Information Centre has probably the best online list of aero and marine beacons based on official license information, lists of LW broadcasters and time signals, plus numerous resources for other types of DXing as well.

 The searchable RNA database of LF beacons...not compiled from official sources, but a digest of signal reports from experienced listeners in North and Central America.
 It's a great tool for identifying those unknown signals.
-It won't always be up-to-date regarding decommissioned beacons, of course, which limits its usefulness in targeting specific beacons to listen for; but it's still helpful if you pay attention to the most recent reported date for a given beacon.
+It won't always be up-to-date regarding decommissioned beacons, of course.
+This might somewhat limit its usefulness in targeting specific beacons to listen for, but it's still helpful if you pay attention to the most recent reported date for a given beacon.